stefanwille/crystal-redis/README.md

 ## Status

 I have exercised every API method in the spec and built some example programs.
-There is no critical production use yet.
+There is no production use yet.

 I took great care to make this library very usable with respect to to API, reliability and documentation.